I decided to answer my writing calling after the positive feedback I received. I like to share DIY tips.

 - From there, measure from the back to the front of the frame and write this measurement down.

-- Then, measure the length of the area under the cushions.
+- Measure the length of the area under the cushions.

 Once the plywood has been cut to fit on top of the couch frame, it is time to install it.